What have you created with ZZT, or related to ZZT?

-I was never that involved in the scene, though I did participate in an April Fool's joke where a "long-lost" game by Greg Janson was uploaded and awarded Classic Game of the Month.
-It was really just a trivially modified version of The Three Trials, I don't think anybody cared, and now The Fool's Quest is permanently credited to Greg Janson.
-Sorry, Mr. Janson.
+I was never that involved in the scene, though I did participate in an April Fool's joke where a "long-lost" game by Alexis Janson was uploaded and awarded Classic Game of the Month.
+It was really just a trivially modified version of The Three Trials, I don't think anybody cared, and now The Fool's Quest is permanently credited to Alexis Janson.
+Sorry, Ms. Janson.

 Do you plan to create any games in the future, with or without ZZT?

 If I make another game, it will probably be a text adventure.
 That said, time constraints are an issue.